13 Persuasive Power Words for Sales Pitches

 ‘Because,’ one of our ultimate power words, is considered one of the five most persuasive words in the English language.

-Asking someone to go through the motions mentally can also make them more likely to follow through.
+Asking someone to go through the motions is a great tactic for how to close deals faster because it mentally makes them more likely to follow through.

 One of the basic rules of improv comedy is that no matter what your fellow actors present to you, instead of negating it or disagreeing with it, your job is to say, “Yes, and..”
 It keeps the conversation flowing and open to possibility.